rmitta/Risk-Aware-RL/README.md

 Contains code for Risk-Aware Bayesian Reinforcement Learning for Cautious Exploration

-Experiments for each of the two scenarios (Bridge and Pacman) can be run using the 'run_experiments.sh' shell script found within the relevant folder.
+Experiments for each of the two scenarios (Bridge and Pacman) can be done by running the 'main.py' file found within each folder, with an integer as command-line input.
+This integer is the experiment number, used for keeping track of multiple experiments.
 Results will be generated and stored in the relevant 'Results' folder.
-Edit the 'params.py' file to change the parameters of the experiment, such as the total number of episodes that the agent trains for, or the critical threshold.

-[This assumes you have a conda environment called 'minimal_ds' with the relevant packages.
-Otherwise, run the 'main.py' file with an integer as command-line input.
-This integer is the experiment number, used for keeping track of multiple experiments.]
+[Alternatively, if you have a conda environment called 'minimal_ds' with the relevant packages, you can use the 'run_experiments.sh' shell script found within each folder.]